Right to sit: Guinea

+Guyana

+Guyana's Shops (Consolidation) Act states in Chapter 91:04 that the "occupier of a shop shall provide for the sole use of shop assistants seating accommodation" when suitable and that there should be no less than one chair for every three employees in a room.

 India

 The campaign to gain the right to sit in India has been led by working-class feminists, labor union organizers, and communists in South India, particularly in Kerala and Tamil Nadu.
 Two Indian states have passed right to sit laws as of 2021, with labor activists seeking a nationwide Indian right to sit law.

+The Factories Act, 1948, contains a suitable seating provision for factory workers.
+In 1948, the law stated that "In every factory, suitable seating arrangements must be provided and maintained for all workers required to stand, so they can sit and take rest when opportunities arise during their work."
+As of 2024, the law states that "In every factory suitable arrangements for sitting shall be provided and maintained for all workers obliged to work in a standing position, in order that they may take advantage of any opportunities for rest which may occur in the course of their work."

 Kerala

 The right to sit movement in India has been led by the Kerala-based feminist labor union Penkoottu.
-The Penkoottu labor union was founded by Viji Penkoottu, a tailor-activist from the city of Kozhikode.
+The Penkoottu labor union was founded by Viji Palithodi, a tailor-activist from the city of Kozhikode.

 Kerala passed a right to sit law in 2018, the first law of its kind in India.

+According to Palithodi, despite changes to the law, some employers have refused to comply.
+Noting that the movement to ensure suitable seating is not over, Palithodi said that "There are several employers who still do not abide by the law.
+They are adamant about not allowing their employees to sit.
+This should change."

 Tamil Nadu

 Tamil Nadu followed in September 2021, becoming the second Indian state to pass similar legislation.
 Tamil Nadu's law was introduced by Ganesan C. V, a Dravida Munnetra Kazhagam politician in the Tamil Nadu Legislative Assembly.
 The right to sit provision was granted as an amended subsection of the Tamil Nadu Shops and Establishments Act, 1947.
-The amendment, Section 22-A of the Act, reads: "The premises of every establishment shall have suitable seating arrangements for all employees so that they may take advantage of any opportunity to sit which may occur in the course of their work and thereby avoid ‘on their toes’ situation throughout the working hours."
+The amendment, Section 22-A of the Act, reads: "The premises of every establishment shall have suitable seating arrangements for all employees so that they may take advantage of any opportunity to sit which may occur in the course of their work and thereby avoid 'on their toes' situation throughout the working hours."